stackingturtles/omikuji/docs/getting-started/configuration.md

 ## Key Management

-Omikuji supports two methods for managing private keys: OS keyring (recommended) and environment variables.
+Omikuji supports two methods for managing private keys: OS keyring and environment variables.
+See the [Key Storage Guide](../configuration/key-storage.md) for choosing the right storage backend for your environment.

-### OS Keyring Storage (Recommended)
+### OS Keyring Storage

 The most secure method is to use your operating system's keyring/keychain: